Case study no. 06

 Take the machine offline

-The hardest decision of the engagement was the one no productivity influencer would have endorsed.
+The hardest decision we faced was the kind that terrifies any content creator.
 Jeff stopped producing YouTube videos.
-Not for a week.
-For over a month.
-He stopped making new courses.
-He pointed his attention at the parts of the business he had been avoiding for years, the landing pages, the funnels, the offer architecture, the analytics he had never installed, the tier structure that had only ever lived in his head.
+Not for a week, but for over a month.
+Plus he stopped making new courses.
+He pointed his attention at the parts of the business he’d been avoiding for years, the landing pages, the funnels, the offer architecture, the analytics he’d never installed, the tier structure that had only ever lived in his head.

 It cost him short-term revenue.
 Summer is slow anyway.
 Without his upload cadence, it slowed further.
 He kept going.